Cilem89/JN_NopCommerce_Project/README.md

 ## Contribution Guidelines

 1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
+2. Create a new branch for your feature:
 3. Implement your feature or fix.
-4. Commit your changes: `git commit -m "Description of changes"`
+4. Commit your changes:
-5. Push to the branch: `git push origin feature-name`
+5. Push to the branch:
 6. Submit a pull request.